sopherapps/you-hedge/README.md

 A Web application to sidestep the mentally-degrading YouTube news feed and only view channels subscribed to.
+Its back end can be found at [https://github.com/sopherapps/you-hedge-back](https://github.com/sopherapps/you-hedge-back).

 **The webOS version of the app is found in the [./webos](./webos/) folder.**

 ## Dependencies